MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-disabling-monitoring.md

 Management Pack for SQL Server allows you to exclude certain versions of SQL Server instances from monitoring.

-To exclude versions that you do not want to monitor, override the **Editions of SQL Server to be excluded** parameter in the **MSSQL on Windows: Discover SQL Server Database Engines (Local)** discovery with the versions that you want to exclude.
+To exclude versions that you do not want to monitor, override the **Versions of SQL Server to be excluded** parameter in the **MSSQL on Windows: Discover SQL Server Database Engines (Local)** discovery with the versions that you want to exclude.
 Use comma to specify multiple versions.

 For example, an override "2014,2012" instructs the management pack to skip instances of SQL Server 2012 and 2014.